Chart Color Schemes

 Doolandella features high concentrations of family households and group households, with a higher-than-average median household size

-Family households comprise 82.8% of all households, including 46.5% couples with children, 20.4% couples without children, and 13.9% single parent families.
-Non-family households make up the remaining 17.2%, consisting of 13.2% lone person households and 3.9% group households.
-The median household size is 3.2 people, larger than the Greater Brisbane average of 2.6.
+Family households account for 82.8% of all households, including 46.5% couples with children, 20.4% couples without children, and 13.9% single parent families.
+Non-family households constitute the remaining 17.2%, with lone person households at 13.2% and group households making up 3.9%.
+The median household size is 3.2 people, which is larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households